olgashi/RubberDuckTire_Inventory/README.md

 ## Classes, variables, application scenes
 There are five classes and 16 instance variables.
 All variables are accessible through getter methods and modified through setter methods.

-There are four main screens in the application: “Add Part”, “Modify Part”, “Add Product”, or “Modify Product”.
+There are five main screens in the application: "Main View", “Add Part”, “Modify Part”, “Add Product”, “Modify Product”.

 ### Main View
 ![Main view of the application](https://github.com/olgashi/Inventory-Management-Application/blob/master/main-view.png)